backdrop-ops/contrib/README.md

 - If the maintainer does NOT respond within 2 weeks, you can [create an issue in this repository](https://github.com/backdrop-ops/contrib/issues/new) to request that the maintainer's name be removed from the `README.md` file.
   Please include a link to the issue you filed for the project.
-- Please understand that removing all maintainers will hault all forward progress for the project.
+- Please understand that removing all maintainers will halt all forward progress for the project.
 It would be better to...
   * Offer to co-maintain the project with the current maintainer.
   * Offer to take over the project yourself.